eventide-project/docs/user-guide/component-host.md

 Any unhandled errors raised in any of a host's consumers will cause the host to safely shut down all consumers in the process, and then the process will be terminated.

-### Control Keys
+### Using the Keyboard

-If the host process is running in a terminal window, pressing `CTRL+C` will shut it down.
+With the host process is running in a foreground terminal window:

+- `CTRL+C`: Shut down the process
+- `CTRL+Z`: Pause the process

 ### Signals